What is a W-2 Tax Form? Here’s What it Means

 Your employer calculates how much to hold back based on what you filled out on your W-4 when you were hired.
 The taxes that are withheld from your paychecks are an estimate of the total amount of taxes you owe for the year.

-• If too much was held out, you will get a refund.
+- If too much money was withheld, you will get a refund.

-• If there wasn’t enough held to cover your taxes, you will have to pay the difference.
+- If there wasn’t enough money set aside to cover your taxes, you will have to pay the difference.

 Note: you might also need to pay state and local taxes in addition to federal taxes.
 These are different for each state.
 Find out about the tax laws in your state.